GWC-DCMB/curriculum-notebooks/paper/paper.md

-Our curriculum design consists of 27 lessons broken up into 5 modules that cover Jupyter notebook setup, Python coding fundamentals, use of essential data science packages including Pandas and numpy, basic statistical analyses, and plotting using seaborn and matplotlib (Figure 1) [@harris_array_2020; @waskom_seaborn_2021;
+Our curriculum design consists of 27 lessons broken up into 5 modules that cover Jupyter notebook setup, Python coding fundamentals, use of essential data science packages including pandas and numpy, basic statistical analyses, and plotting using seaborn and matplotlib (Figure 1) [@harris_array_2020; @waskom_seaborn_2021;
 @hunter_matplotlib_2007].
 Each of the following modules consists of a lesson notebook, used for teaching